 And remember to organize your lights to make it easier on yourself the following year.
 An easy way to make putting up Christmas lights a headache is to have tangled strands or broken bulbs.

-Now that you have the steps to safely and easily remove your Christmas lights, let me cover a couple of frequently asked questions.
+Now that you know how to safely take down Christmas lights, let me address a couple of frequently asked questions related to this process.

 Frequently asked Christmas light questions